OpenSecuritySummit/oss2019/content/tracks/Threat-modelling/working-sessions/TM-SAMM.md

 technology   :
-categories   :                      # GDPR, Juice Shop, etc. featured     :                    # review with summit team "yes" when_day     : Tue
+categories   :                      # GDPR, Juice Shop, etc. featured     :                    # review with summit team "yes" when_day     : Thu
-when_time    : PM-2
+when_time    : PM-3
 room_layout  :                    #
 room_id      : room-1
 session_slack: https://os-summit.slack.com/messages/CAWEU9CRM
-status       : review-content              # draft, review-content, done description  : Parallel editing session to improve the content of the current model organizers   :
+status       : review-content              # draft, review-content, done description  : Discuss the SAMM threat modeling practice together with the SAMM team organizers   :
     - Steven Wierckx
 participants:
     - you ?
 ---

-This session will be dedicated to discussing any topics that have come up during editing or based on user feedback, and that need to be discussed to prepare for further editing of the model.
+This session will be dedicated to align the SAMM threat modeling practice between the 2 tracks

 Session Requirements: Familiarity with the SAMM v1.5 and v2 model